 Fellow Passengers and the Broken Record

-Then, before you can learn the words, the song is gone.
+Then, before you learn the words, the song is gone.

 Then there are the others.

 They do not pass like songs.
 They occupy the air like a broken ceiling fan in May.
+Same wobble.
 Same sound.
-Same wobble.
 Same threat of falling, but never falling, because that would at least be an event.
-These people do not need discovery.
-Their character arrives before they do, like the smell from a fish market lane at noon.
-You know everything before the first sentence is over.
+Their character arrives before they do.
+You know everything before the first sentence is finished.

 Scratch.
 Screech.
 Repeat.

-A life can become very crowded with such records.
+A life can become crowded with such records.

-In Kolkata, especially in the shanty edges where the city forgets to comb its hair, privacy is not a room.
+In Kolkata, especially near the edges where the city forgets to comb its hair, privacy is not a room.
 It is a theory.
 Someone is always shouting into a phone.
 Someone is frying something.
-Someone is watching a video at full volume, because headphones, apparently, are a Western conspiracy.
-A pressure cooker whistles, a scooter coughs, a dog conducts foreign policy with another dog three lanes away, and in the middle of this, you are expected to become peaceful, productive, hygienic, forgiving, and possibly employable.
+Someone is watching a video at full volume, as if headphones were an ideological defeat.
+A pressure cooker whistles, a scooter coughs, a drill attacks a wall with spiritual commitment, and in the middle of this you are expected to become peaceful, productive, hygienic, forgiving, and perhaps employable.

 Life has jokes.

 At fifty-one, one learns that fellow passengers are not always companions.
-This is a useful distinction, though it comes late, like most useful things.
+This distinction is useful, though it comes late.
 A companion travels with you.
-A fellow passenger merely shares the vehicle and sometimes places his elbow into your ribs with the confidence of empire.
+A fellow passenger merely shares the vehicle and sometimes places an elbow into your ribs with imperial confidence.

-Family, neighbors, colleagues, old friends, clients, landlords, shopkeepers, relatives who remember your failures better than your birthday—life puts them all into one overstuffed tram and then tells you to enjoy the ride.
+Neighbors, colleagues, old friends, clients, landlords, shopkeepers, relatives who remember your failures better than your birthday: life puts them into one overstuffed tram and asks you to enjoy the ride.

 You think closeness creates understanding.